 1. What is F-1 student visa?

-The F-1 student visa is a nonimmigrant visa which allows foreign students to enter into the U.S. to attend a full course of study at colleges, universities, conservatories, academic high schools (subject to strict regulations) and institutions with language training programs.
+The F-1 student visa is a nonimmigrant visa category which allows foreign nationals to enter into the U.S. to attend a full course of study at colleges, universities, conservatories, academic high schools (subject to strict regulations) and institutions with language training programs.

 2. How do I qualify for F-1 visa?